JackTorresR/TicTacToe/README.md

 Version 1.0.1

 ## Prerequisites
-Netbeans 8.1+ installed
+Netbeans 8.1+ and JDK 8+ installed
-JDK 7+ installed

 ## Currently supported languages
-Afrikkans
-English - UK
-French
-Spanish
-Portuguese - BR
+Afrikkans, English - UK, French, Spanish, Portuguese - BR.

 ### Comments
 Please, let me now any bugs you find in the game or even in the code.
 I just want to have fun creating cool stuff, so I hope you have fun too.